atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ---

 ## LETTER LX.

 From the same to the same.

 I am very much dissatisfied, even with your sister, my dear Mrs. Blomer; She will fancy that I am melancholy, and teases me so much to go into company, by way of amusement, that She distresses me. -- I can receive no pleasure from being the object of general observation, -- Mr. and Mrs. Elliot, indeed, both tell me, that the more I appear in public, the less will any scandalous tales, circulated by the baseness of Dawson about me, be credited.
 But am I not secure in my own innocence? -- Besides, is not my lord’s earnestness to be forgiven, to be received upon the former footing, an indisputable proof of my innocence? -- Had my conduct been criminal, would he have continued so restless to be reconciled?
 So eager to fulfil his engagements?
 His eagerness to fulfil them, has affected him to such a degree, that he is at this time very ill of a fever; not so bad, however, as to be hindered from writing.

-He wrote yesterday to Mrs. Elliot, to desire her to persuade me only to pardon him, as his recovery was uncertain. -- I hope he will not die, my friend j he has not So deeply osfended me, as to j wisli for his death; the amendment of his conduct will susficiently atone so.r the affront which I have received from him. -- Let him live, but let him ever live at a distance from me.
+He wrote yesterday to Mrs. Elliot, to desire her to persuade me only to pardon him, as his recovery was uncertain. -- I hope he will not die, my friend; he has not so deeply offended me, as to wish for his death; the amendment of his conduct will sufficiently atone for the affront which I have received from him. -- Let him live, but let him ever live at a distance from me.

-My hand trembles So, that I lhar this will not be legible-- -- has never been Steady, I think, Since my Sright i nor, in truth, do I ever go to bed absolute
+My hand trembles so, that I fear this will not be legible. -- It has never been steady, I think, since my fright; nor, in truth, do I ever go to bed absolute free from apprehensions, though I lock and bolt both my chamber doors -- I hope I have now only honest people about me; but indeed I always thought Dawson so; she

-H z lyly
-free from apprehensions, though I lock and bolt both my chamber doors -- I hope I have now only lionest people about me; but indeed I always thought dawson So; She had, however, the art to impose upon me.^^how very cautious ought people to be whom they trust, and what Servants they take.
+had, however, the art to impose upon me.^^how very cautious ought people to be whom they trust, and what Servants they take.
 Since the very best are So little to be depended upon!
 We Slrould at leasl never put ourselves too much in their power-- -- how uncomsortable is existence, is we must be always Slaves to suspicion -- To have nobody near us whom we can trust, nobody on ■whom we can rely -- What a miserable State!
 I declare to you, my dear friend, that I look upon the disposition and corruption among our domestics, to be Serious evils, and greatly detrimental to Society.
 -- -- -- -- We must all, in Some Shape, depend upon
 each other, for the comforts and conveniences of life; nor can the highest enjoy themselves -- r -- they cannot indeed subsistr -- without the labour and attendance of the lowest.' -- For my part, I don’t know anything which could have asfedted me more (the loss of my nearest relations and intimate frienda excepted) than this discovery of dawfon’s treacherous behaviour, as She was one of whom I had e ver a very high opinion; but I suppose She, like many of her thoughtless Sex in much Superior Situations, was .weak enough to listen to the tales.of a man who, in order to gratify his own licentious inr clinations, made her believe that he was violently in love with herr-- -- creature j lam afraid She wili susser extremely for her credulity. -- -- -- -- Yet,